I didn't know that, not until we covered pill bug anatomy for the kids' summer animal portfolio unit.

 To study pill bug anatomy, I printed out an anatomical diagram of pill bugs from Enchanted Learning for the kids to color--

---and then I sent the kids outside to collect some lucky pill bugs, so that we could match the diagram to their real, live anatomy.
+--and then I sent them outside to collect some lucky pill bugs, so that we could match the diagram to their real, live anatomy.
 I swear, this Brock Magiscope is one of my absolute favorite homeschool supplies:

 The Magiscope works really well with both flat and 3D specimens, so we can just set a pill bug up on top of a slide, and let it hang out and crawl around while we find its jointed legs and uropods and cephalothorax and all that good stuff: